Quant Summit Europe

 David Jessop is the Global Head of Equities Quantitative Research at UBS.
 His areas of research include portfolio analysis and construction, style analysis and risk modelling.
 He also helps clients understand, use and implement the quantitative tools available from UBS.
 David joined UBS in 2002.
 Prior to this, he spent seven years at Citigroup as Head of Global Quantitative Marketing.
 Before moving to the sell side he spent six years at Morgan Grenfell Asset Management, where he managed index funds, asset allocation funds and also an option overwriting fund.
 David graduated from Trinity College, Cambridge with an MA in Mathematics.

-In his role as a Managing Director and Head of Prime Services Analytics at Standard Chartered Bank, Alexei is responsible for providing analytics support to the global derivatives trading business with special focus on Execution, Clearing, Liquidity and Portfolio Services (ECLIPSE).
+In his role as Managing Director, Financial Markets at Standard Chartered Bank, Alexei is responsible for providing analytics support to the global derivatives trading business with special focus on clearing, intermediation and portfolio services.

 Alexei holds MSc in Theoretical Nuclear Physics from the University of Kiev and PhD in Mathematical Physics from the Institute for Mathematics, National Academy of Sciences of Ukraine.